Laverdure77/Portfolio_Forecasting/README.md

 - the best return portfolio in red,
 - the minimum risk portfolio in green,
 - the portfolio optimizing the return for the actual risk, in blue (verticla arrow),
-- the porfolio reducing the risk for the actual return (horizontal arrow).
+- the porfolio reducing the risk for the actual return, in blue (horizontal arrow).

 The portfolio optimisation graph shows the weights for each portfolio.